Research consistently shows that the arts support physical, cognitive, and emotional health across the lifespan.

-- Participating once or twice a year was linked to a 14% lower mortality risk.
+• Participation once or twice a year was linked to a 14% lower mortality risk.

-Ultimately, the arts offer a pathway to resilience, self-discovery, and mental well-being for every age and stage of life.
-There is no health without mental health!
+The arts offer alternative ways for resilience, self-discovery, and mental well-being for every age and stage of life.

 So—what’s your weekly dose of art to support your health?